AndBible/sword_studybibles/README.md

 To convert ePub to SWORD module (compressed in a zip file), run command

-    python studybible_to_osis.py your_book.epub your_module.zip --sword
+    python studybible_to_osis.py your_book.epub --sword

+This will generate SWORD module in a file called your_book_module.zip

 Quality
 -------